 That man had found the words she had always needed, and nobody had never said.

-And then, it was sex.
+Then, it was sex.
 The best sex Jodie had ever had.
 There, on the sofa, she was the one removing her own clothes, the one showing him, willingly, her imperfect body.
 And Matt accepted it with the adoration of a lover and the care of a friend.

 Jodie let him take his time to kiss every inch of it, while she just laid there, with her eyes closed enjoying for the first time a man loving her.
 She let him linger on her huge breasts, savouring her nipples with eager, trying to understand what she loved and what she didn’t, only by the rhythm of her moans.

 Then she knew it was her turn to please him.
-She knew it would be fair to blow him, to lick him as he had just done to her, and that’s probably what Matt thought when she stood up, pulled him up and pushed him back down to sit on the sofa.
+She knew it would be fair to suck him, to lick him as he had just done to her, and that’s probably what Matt thought when she stood up, pulled him up and pushed him back down to sit on the sofa.